TrinaKat/Brain-Hemorrhages/README.md

 Predicting brain hemorrhages from patient MRI scans

 ## Background
-This is a term project for UCLA CS 188: Computational Methods for Medical Imaging taught by Professor Fabian Scalzo.
+This is a term project for UCLA CS 188: Computational Methods for Medical Imaging taught by Professor Fabien Scalzo.

 For more information about our project, check out our [website](https://predictingbrainhemorrhages.wordpress.com/)!